Financial Statement Audit: Tips & Insights on Tackling Your ...

 There are seemingly countless sources of risk for an enterprise, especially one that is growing.
 However, taking a meticulous approach to identifying these different sources is essential for creating a thorough, well-developed ERM program that minimizes gaps.

-Between the different types of risk – credit, liquidity, environmental, market, strategic, event, and operational risks to name just a few – determine which business activities or aspects of the organization strategy are exposed to the risk.
+Between the different risk types – credit, liquidity, environmental, market, strategic, event, and operational risks, to name just a few – determine which business activities or aspects of the organization’s strategy are exposed to that specific type of risk.
 From there, establish inherent risk level rankings – high, medium, and low is a popular way to go – and assign them to those risks.
 Do so according to the three main elements we discussed previously:

 - Likelihood of occurrence

 Afterward, evaluate and score mitigating factors or your mitigation strategies along the same quality scale – high, medium, low – and pair them with the ranked sources of risk.
 This will tell you what your residual risk levels are across the enterprise, allowing you to prioritize risk and coordinate your resource deployment.

 For example, a business activity that entails a high level of inherent risk and minimal or no mitigating factors, activities, or internal controls will result in a fairly high amount of residual risk.
 Thus, the steering committee and management should broadly prioritize that particular risk with appropriate resources.

 Also, try to tie quantitative metrics to those risk levels to make your assessment as objective as possible.
 The more you leverage quantitative measures, the more you enable effective and meaningful monitoring going forward.

 6. Develop Risk Mitigation Plans (RMPs)